AdeleResearchGroup/osgi-distribution-plugin/README.md

 ADELE-tools
 ===========

-A maven plugin which facilitates the creation of OSGi distributions
+A set of tools to build OSGi applications.